pritesh-mehta/connected-component/readme.md

 # Connected-Component

-This repository contains the following functions for connected component analysis:
+This repository contains the following functions for connected component analysis of 2D/3D segmentation data:

 1) keep_largest_connected_component